irtez/Style-transfer-bot/README.md

 Containers communicate in shared_network as configured in compose.yaml, so containers' ports are not mapped to host ports.
 If you want to use them in any external apps, you can do it by mapping `<your_port>:80` in model and `<your_port>:6379` in redis container settings.

 With release of https://github.com/Sooyyoungg/AesFA code I will try to replace "new" model with this architecture.

+Also if you are planning to launch model with GPU with less video memory, you can change it `bot/app/config.py`.
+On my Nvidia GeForce GTX 1650 4GB GPU max size was about 7.4 MB for both images combined, so it was 3.7 MB limitation for each.
+Using images with bigger size will result in OOM error.